TheCollegeHub/azure-test-track/README.md

 ## Environment Variables
 Before using this package, ensure you have the following environment variables set in your environment:

-ADO_ORGANIZATION: Your Azure DevOps organization name.
+`ADO_ORGANIZATION`: Your Azure DevOps organization name.

-ADO_PROJECT: Your Azure DevOps project name.
+`ADO_PROJECT`: Your Azure DevOps project name.

-ADO_PERSONAL_ACCESS_TOKEN: Your Azure DevOps personal access token with the necessary permissions.
+`ADO_PERSONAL_ACCESS_TOKEN:` Your Azure DevOps personal access token with the necessary permissions.

 ## Usage
 One of the main methods of this package is createTestRunByExecution, which allows you to create a test run and update results based on a provided test plan name and test result file.